 “Don’t come bothering me again, ahou,” Saitou’s voice floated back as he disappeared completely into the darkness.

 Well, it was freezing outside anyway, but he did stop abruptly.
-He heard voices from behind him: Sano’s voice and… Battousai’s.
+He heard voices behind him: Sano’s and… Battousai’s.
 Damn.
-If Himura had seen their exchange, it was likely he’d come after Saitou with drawn sword for trying to molest his poor, pretty, oblivious friend, and then Saitou would be forced to kill him.
+If Himura had seen their exchange, he would, most likely, come after Saitou with drawn sword for trying to molest his poor, pretty, oblivious friend, and then Saitou would be forced to kill him.

 “Have you been here since you left?”
-Himura was asking in a surprised tone, and Saitou drew a breath of relief; obviously Himura hadn’t witnessed the tragic interview.
+Himura was asking in a surprised tone, and Saitou drew a breath of relief; obviously Battousai hadn’t witnessed the tragic interview.

 “Uh, yeah.
-Just lookin’ at the stars,” he heard Sano reply.
-Of course the proud young man wasn’t going to admit what he’d really been doing, Saitou reflected fondly, even to his supposed best friend.
+Just looking at the stars,” he heard Sano reply.
+Of course the proud young man wouldn’t admit what he’d really been doing, Saitou reflected fondly, even to his supposed best friend.